bayerf42/Lox68k/doc/extensions.md

 `bound`, `iterator`) are reference types with an identity and are modifiable.

-The `==` operator compares value types via their values and reference types via their identity, which is actually a simple 32 bit comparison (`valuesEqual()` macro).
-This comparison applies also to `case` branch selection and instance keys.
+The `==` operator compares value types via their values and reference types via their identity, which is actually a fast 32 bit comparison (`valuesEqual()` macro), also used for `case` branch selection and instance keys.

-Implementation-wise, natives, strings and reals are objects in the heap, but (mostly) behave like value types, since:
+Implementation-wise, natives, strings and reals are objects in the heap, but behave like value types, since:
   * Natives are constants (pointers into ROM), there's no way to create a new native from Lox.
   * Strings are interned, so a duplicate string is in fact the *identical* object.